 Types of Agricultural Worker

-In 2016, there was an estimated number of 11,600 jobs in the United States for Agricultural Worker.
+In the United States, there were 11,600 jobs for Agricultural Worker in 2016.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Agricultural Worker by 2026.
 There will be an estimated 1,800 positions for Agriculture Worker per year.

 The states with the most job growth for Agriculture Worker are Minnesota, Georgia, and Alaska.
 Watch out if you plan on working in New Jersey, South Carolina, or Alabama.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Agriculture Worker ranges between $19,110 and $56,090.